thiagobien/ACL/workshop/04_Building_Environment_zero/0_Check_Prerequisites/README.md

 ## Data needed
 * Credentials for bastion host (Will be provided via Etherpad)
-* Access to the Dynatrace Tenant created for you
+* Access to the Dynatrace Tenant provided for the lab.
+For participants who already had a tenant prior to the ACL: preferably tenant should be on Sprint or Production environments as there is limited functionality on Dev Tenants such as tagging resources
 * A Github account

 ## Verifying the bastion